IBM/aspera-cli/README.erb.md

 * if only one source is provided, it is downloaded
 * if multiple sources must be downloaded, then the first in list is the path of the source folder, and the remaining items are the file names in this folder (without path).

+### Find Files

+Use the command `aspera files find [--value=regex]`.

+if no regex is provided, it will list all files recursively.

+if a regex is provided (using ruby regex syntax, very similar to standard syntax), it find files recursively whose filename matches the regex.

+For instance, to find files with a special extension, use `--value='\.myext$'`

 ## Aspera Node (Transfer Server)